Sterling Pacific 40L: A Superior Alternative To Rimowa’s Aluminum Cabin

 Final Thoughts On The Sterling Pacific 40L Cabin

 This was easily one of my new favorite acquisitions to add to my curated collection of travel gear.
-Like other owners of mentioned, you get looks and compliments.
 I feel like people generally admire aluminums suitcases, but the SP40 stands out even in this category.

-A few strangers asked me about it walking in and out of hotels on the road trip.
-I secretly like that fewer people know about and own this suitcase.
+More than a few strangers stopped to drop a comment about it, which still feels a little weird.
+I secretly like that fewer people know about or own this suitcase.
 Is it gatekeeping?
 Not really.
 I think eventually, you’ll see more of these around, but it’s not going to be as prevalent as all the Rimowa rolling around at airports.

 The $2150 price tag is the one thing that might put some people off.